-soaking up learning like water.
+Soaking up learning like water.

-Their moons aglow, reflecting his light.
+Their moons aglow, reflecting the light of famous friends.

 Problem was that Plato and Shakespeare